vinceskahan/v5wiki/forecasting.md

 ### Forecast data in the Seasons skin

-Display forecast data in a module in the Seasons skin.
+To add forecast information to the Seasons skin, add a widget block that includes the forecast format that you want.

 ![Standard subset](http://lancet.mit.edu/mwall/projects/weather/weewx-forecast-seasons.png)